development6601/test-react-todo/README.md

 ## 📖 Description

-The directory `.` is a temporary repository holding project files and subdirectories for a specific build or operation.
+This directory, `.`, is a temporary location for storing files related to a specific repository (likely a Git repository) during a build or other process.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.